-Specialized Programs administers and evaluates a variety of programs and services to enhance the Parole Division's ability to supervise and reintegrate offenders back into society following release.
+Specialized Programs administers and evaluates a variety of programs and services to enhance the Parole Division's ability to supervise and reintegrate clients back into society following release.

-District Reentry Centers target newly released, high-risk and high-need offenders using a comprehensive approach to promote personal responsibility and victim empathy.
-Programming provided through the reentry centers addresses the needs of the offenders and their families, while maintaining the goal of public safety.
+District Reentry Centers target newly released, high-risk and high-need clients using a comprehensive approach to promote personal responsibility and victim empathy.
+Programming provided through the reentry centers addresses the needs of the clients and their families, while maintaining the goal of public safety.
 Volunteers and community agencies assist staff in addressing anger management, cognitive restructuring and substance abuse, while also participating in Victim Impact Panel classes and pre-employment preparation.
-In FY 2018, a monthly average of 1,296 offenders was served.
+In FY 2019, a monthly average of 1,342 clients was served.